Ex parte Crow Dog: Trial

-Following the killing and the settlement under tribal customs, the Indian agent had Crow Dog arrested and taken to Fort Niobrara, Nebraska.
+Following the killing and the settlement under tribal customs, the Indian agent Henry Lelar had Crow Dog arrested and taken to Fort Niobrara, Nebraska in contradiction of long-standing federal policy and in defiance of Brule law.
+The arrest was completed within a day of the killing.
 Within 20 days, the U.S. Attorney General and the Secretary of the Interior concluded that the Federal Enclave Act of 1854 as modified by the Assimilative Crimes Act allowed the territorial death penalty to be applied to Crow Dog.
 In September 1881, Crow Dog was indicted by a federal grand jury for murder and manslaughter under the laws of the Dakota Territory.
 In March 1882 the case was heard by Judge Gideon C. Moody at the First Judicial District Court of Dakota, located in Deadwood, South Dakota.
 The court appointed A. J. Plowman to represent Crow Dog, who claimed that he had been punished and made reparations according to the customs of the Brulé Sioux tribe.
 According to a contemporary news report of the Deadwood Times (Note: As cited by Kingsbury, without date of publication or further information.) it was the first time "in the history of the country, [that] an Indian is held for trial for the murder of another Indian."
 The trial was viewed at the time as a sham, (Note: One potential juror stated that the word of one white man would outweigh the word of a hundred Indians.
 In addition, the judge did not allow several witnesses for Crow Dog to testify, including his wife, nor was any information on the various treaties with the tribe admitted into evidence.) and despite testimonies from Indian witnesses stating that Spotted Tail had killed a rival once before, (Note: It was noted that Spotted Tail had killed Big Mouth, another Brulé member by having two other Indians grab and hold Big Mouth while Spotted Tail shot him.) that Spotted Tail drew a pistol on Crow Dog, and that Spotted Tail's intention was to kill Crow Dog, Crow Dog was convicted and sentenced to be hanged on May 11, 1882.
+It is worth mentioning that the reporting at the time states that Spotted Tail only drew a pistol on Crow Dog after he had already been shot by him.
 The prosecution had presented five Indian witnesses (Note: The witnesses were He Dog, Ring Thunder, High Bear, Chasing Hawk, and Kills On Horseback.) who stated that Spotted Tail was ambushed, and some witnesses stated he was unarmed.
+It is believed due to the expediency of the initial arrest that it was a plot to infringe upon indigenous sovereignty from the beginning.
 In an unusual move for a death penalty case, Moody released Crow Dog, allowing him to go home pending his appeal to the territorial Supreme Court.
 Surprising many of the white citizens of the area, Crow Dog returned to court as required.
 In May 1882, the territorial Supreme Court affirmed the conviction, and the execution was rescheduled for May 11, 1883.
 Crow Dog then petitioned the United States Supreme Court for a writ of habeas corpus and the Supreme Court accepted the case.